tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 I'd have students tidy a dataset to the point that they can grammatically plot it or run a regression or whatnot.

+### Lesson XXX: Data storage
+Data is a table, but you can store it in a lot of ways.

+I'll also talk about how data stores can be used as interfaces between languages.

+A toy project could involve querying a JSON API, loading that into a fancy database, querying that database, maybe serializing the output as CSV, and then doing something pretty with the resulting data.

+### Lesson XXX: Performance concerns
+When data gets more than tiny, you have to think about RAM, storage, speed, &c.
+I would discuss how this stuff comes up and how you can deal with it.

+I'd rather not assign any practical work that involves dealing with more than a few gigabytes of data; it would take a while, and the result wouldn't be that interesting.
+But some smaller-scale things would be fun for students who haven't dealt them.

+* Extract some bits of information from a shit ton of huge files without using much memory at once.
+* Optimize some code in a dynamic language by calling C. For example, in R, you might vectorize the code or use Rcpp.
+* Randomly sample a dataset.

 ### Lesson XXX: Visual displays of quantitative information
 I would talk about different kinds of plots and how they relate to types of variables.
 I read an awesome book by Bill Clevelend in the Cornell